 - 2.1 The SHLAA is a study of sites within Birmingham that have the potential to accommodate housing development.
-Its purpose is to provide evidence to support the Local Development Framework, in particular the Birmingham Development Plan.
-Taken together, the SHLAA and the ELAA constitute Birmingham's Strategic Housing and Employment Land Availability Assessment (SHELAA).
+Its purpose is to provide evidence to support the Local Plan, in particular the Birmingham Development Plan.
+Taken together, the SHLAA and the ELAA constitute Birmingham's Housing and Employment Land Availability Assessment (HELAA).
 These are both key components of the evidence base to support the delivery of land to meet the need for new housing and employment development within the city.
 The main role of the assessment is to: - Identify sites (and broad locations) with potential for housing and employment development - Assess their development potential - Assess their suitability for housing and employment uses and the likelihood of development coming forward. - 2.2 Whilst this SHLAA is a key part of the Birmingham Development Plan evidence base it is a technical document only.
 It is not a decision making document and it does not allocate land for development.
 As a technical exercise the SHLAA is based on the best information at a given point in time.
 The inclusion of a site in the SHLAA does not mean that it will be developed for housing, it does not mean that housing is the only suitable use for a site, and it does not necessarily mean, where it is not already the case, that planning permission would be granted for housing.
 Circumstances may change over time. - 2.3 Development proposals on sites identified in the SHLAA are required to comply with relevant development plan policies.
-For example, where the existing use of the site is not residential, policies regarding the loss of employment land, open space or sports facilities may be relevant. - 2.4 Some of the sites identified in this study may only be suitable for specialist housing, such as age restricted retirement housing, extra care housing or purpose built student accommodation where this accords with the Ministry of Housing of Communities and Local Government's (MHCLG) definition of a dwelling.
-Other sites may require additional land assembly to ensure a satisfactory scheme can be delivered. - 2.5 The 2019 SHLAA, which covers the period 2019-31, has not been undertaken with a view to arriving at any specific dwelling capacity.
-It has been undertaken as a self-contained assessment to consider potential housing land supply in the short, medium and longer term.
+For example, where the existing use of the site is not residential, policies regarding the loss of employment land, open space or sports facilities may be relevant. - 2.4 The 2021 SHLAA, which covers the period 2021-31, has not been undertaken with a view to arriving at any specific dwelling capacity.
+It has been undertaken as a self-contained assessment to consider potential housing land supply in the short and medium term. - 2.5 The Council has commenced work to update the BDP with a new plan which will be called the 'Birmingham Plan'.
+To inform the plan review, and in the context of the new Local Housing Need figure for Birmingham, a comprehensive Housing and Economic Land Availability Assessment (HELAA) is currently being undertaken.
+It is anticipated that the findings of the study will be published later in 2022, alongside the Birmingham Plan Issues and Options consultation. - 2.6 The HELAA methodology was published for consultation in 2021 and future HELAA's will follow that methodology.
+However, this SHLAA follows the methodology that has been used for all previous SHLAA's, as detailed in the remainder of this report.